Travelport-xx/travelport-uapi-tutorial/index.md

 INFO: Creating Service {http://www.travelport.com/service/system_v8_0}SystemService from WSDL: file:/Users/iansmith/tport-workspace/uapijava/wsdl/system_v8_0/System.wsdl
 ```

-This is a helpful message provided by the CXF framework to tell you it is creating a service.
-You control the "chattiness" of the CXF infrastructure by adjusting the values in the [logging.properties]((https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/logging.properties) file, just as with most other java applications.
+This is a helpful message provided by the CXF framework to tell you it is creating a service based on a WSDL file and giving you some information about the endpoint it is using.
+You control the "chattiness" of the CXF infrastructure by adjusting the values in the [logging.properties](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/logging.properties) file, just as with most other java applications.
 Most people can safely ignore these messages, unless they are printed out to the `Warning` or `Error` logging levels!

-### Exercise for the reader
+### Exercises for the reader

-1. Create a run configuration as above but for the [SystemSvcTest]((https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/SystemServiceTest.java) test code.
+1. Create a run configuration as above but for the [SystemSvcTest](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/SystemServiceTest.java) test code.
 This is a JUnit4 style test suite so will require the appropriate configuration type in the Run Configurations menu.

 2. Change the ping values in Lesson1 and prove to yourself that the values being returned are the values you supplied.